-- GLACIER the storage class for data that will be stored for decades without the need to access.
-As of Oct 2018, this is the cheapest storage class on AWS.
-You pay when you need to access your data (see the pricing for more details).
+- GLACIER and DEEP_ARCHIVE - two cold storage classes for data that will be stored for decades without the need to access.
+As of Jun 2019, these are the cheapest storage classes on AWS.
+You pay when you need to access your data stored under the GLACIER and DEEP_ARCHIVE storage classes (check out the pricing for more details)

 Amazon S3 charges a retrieval fee for these objects, so they are most suitable for data that is not accessed frequently.

 * STANDARD_IA and ONEZONE_IA storage classes are suitable for objects larger than 128 KB that you plan to store for at least 30 days.
 If an object is less than 128 KB, Amazon S3 charges you for 128 KB.
 If you delete an object before the 30-day minimum, you are charged for 30 days.
 We recommend to check Amazon S3 pricing for more details.

 Storage class for Unknown or Changing Access Objects

 - INTELLIGENT_TIERING S3 Intelligent-Tiering storage class designed for customers who want to optimize storage costs automatically when data access patterns change, without performance impact or operational overhead.
 Amazon S3 monitors access patterns of the objects in S3 Intelligent-Tiering, and moves the ones that have not been accessed for 30 consecutive days to the infrequent access tier.
 If an object in the infrequent access tier is accessed, it is automatically moved back to the frequent access tier.

 To check Storage Class for a particular file